t-sin/cl-system-font/README.md

 Font infomation are includes these items:

-- font file path (as absolute path)
+- font file pathname
-- font file format
+- font file format (as a string)
-- font name
+- font name string
 - font families (this may be multiple values)
 - font styles (this may be multiple values)
 - if this font is monospaced?